A Unified Effective Capacity Performance Analysis of Lp-norm Diversity Reception over Arbitrary and Correlated Generalized Fading Channels: Performance evaluation results and discussion

-\parskip = 0pt The $\alpha$-$\eta$-$\mu$ distribution is a very general fading distribution that includes as special cases the GG, the $\eta$-$\mu$, the Hoyt and the Nakagami-$m$ distributions \cite{C:Fraidenraich}.
-For the $\alpha$-$\eta$-$\mu$ distribution the PDF of $\mathcal{R}_\ell$ is given by \cite{C:Fraidenraich}
+\parskip = 0pt The $\alpha-\eta-\mu$ distribution is a very general fading distribution that includes as special cases the generalized gamma, the $\eta-\mu$, the Hoyt and the Nakagami-$m$ distributions \cite{C:Fraidenraich}.
+In this case, the PDF of $\mathcal{R}_\ell$ is given by \cite{C:Fraidenraich}

 where $\eta\geq0$ .